+There are many benefits to living in the country, however, you will have a higher risk of fire due to the increased presence of nearby vegetation.
 The way wildfires spread depends on the amount of vegetation available to be burnt, weather conditions (temperature, humidity and wind speed) and topography - the steeper the slope, the faster the fire will advance.
 Wildfires are most common between November and March when conditions are generally drier and temperatures higher.

-- If you have a RAPID number make it easy for emergency services to find you by ensuring its on your gatepost and clearly visible from the road. - Make sure your driveway clearance is at least four metres wide and four metres high and there is adequate turning space for fire trucks. - Plan your escape route.
-When planning your route, you won't always know what direction the fire is coming from.
-It's important to have more than one way out. - Make sure your machinery and equipment is properly maintained and in good working order.
-Check there are no birds' nests in or around your machinery - they are a common cause of machinery fires. - · Dispose of ash in a metal container or wet down with water.
+- · Make sure your driveway clearance is at least four metres wide and four meters high and there is adequate turning space for fire trucks. - Make it easy for emergency services to find you by making sure your RAPID rural property identification number is on your gatepost and clearly visible from the road. - Ensure there is access to an adequate supply of water for fire trucks.
+Make sure your garden hose is connected and is long enough to reach around the house. - Make sure your machinery and equipment is properly maintained and in good working order.
+Check there are no birds' nests in or around your machinery - they are a common cause of machinery fires. - Dispose of ash in a metal container or wet down with water.
 Ashes can stay hot enough to start a fire for up to five days.